johnbrumley/desma158/day-2.md

 While the tutorial only introduces each one, we'll eventually spend more time covering each one in depth.

-# How can we enhance this game?
+# How can we enhance this game

 Think about all the different components of the demo … try and make a sentence that encapsulates the game .